citrusframework/citrus/src/manual/cucumber.md

 The steps reference a message by its name **echoRequest** and **echoResponse** .

 As you can see the named messages are used to define complete messages with payload and header information.
 Of course the named messages can be referenced in many scenarios and steps.
-Also with usage of test variables in payload and header you can dynmaically adjust those messages in each step.
+Also with usage of test variables in payload and header you can dynamically adjust those messages in each step.

 ### Message creator steps